NotARoomba/SimpleFlightController/GUIDE.md

 Now moving on to the final power part, the `LMR51430`.

-Repeat the same as the other 2 parts: open the datasheet and look for the `Application and Implementation`.
+Repeat the same as the other 2 parts: open the datasheet and look for the `Application and Implementation` section.
 Switching regulators (like the name implies) switch MOSFETs (tiny gates) open and close very fast in order to regulate voltage.
 This can be measured by the `switching frequency` of the chip.
 In this case, we have 2 tables under the schematic.

 ![LMR51430 Switching Frequency Tables](assets/lmr51430_switching_tables.png)